 - Dirt bike riding boots

-This list is thorough, but it isn’t overkill.
+This list is thorough, but it isn’t an overkill.
 Think of this gear as a 360-protection kit for the time when your child falls off their bike.

 “You fall at a much higher frequency in the beginning, because you’re learning.
 You’re constantly pushing the envelope.”— Rick Johnson, former AMA Motocross and Supercross racer, Wired.com